danielctull/Deserializer/Readme.markdown

 ## License

-Copyright (C) 2016 Daniel Tull.
+Copyright © 2016 Daniel Tull.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: